OADA/oada-docs/rest-specs/Authentication_and_Authorization.md

 ### Retrieving an OAuth 2.0 Access Token (Client Credentials Flow)

-The code flow is similar to the implicit flow with a few extra steps.
-Usually the code flow results in a longer term access tokens and sometimes refresh tokens.
-The client is authenticated in the code flow and the access token is never exposed to the user's user-agent and so an intermediate server is required.
+This flow is for a client to authenticate without a user, such as needed in a pre-approved business-to-business use case.
+The client credentials flow is similar to the final steps of the code flow, except without a code.
+The client is authenticated as in the code flow, but then the client is given a token without a user approving at that time.
 Please see the [OAuth 2.0 RFC][oauth2-rfc6749] for complete details.

 The example only shows the steps of a successful authorization and authentication.
 See the [OAuth 2.0 RFC][oauth2-rfc6749] for complete technical details.

-**Step 1**: Frank instructs the application at `client.example.org` to access his data at `provider.example.org` by typing in `provider.example.org` and clicking a "fetch data" button/link.
+**Step 1**:
+Since this client is running without a user, it automatically determines from where to access data.
+For demonstration, assume it is determined to be `provider.example.org`.

 **Step 2**: The application retrieves the `provider.example.org` `oada-configuration` document to discover the necessary OAuth 2.0 endpoints.